nikiyaw/DataAnalysis_SQL/2_starting_with_data.md

-Question 1:
+# Formulate questions that can be answered using the data available.

-Are there any products that are in shortage (ordered amount is larger than stock level)?
+## Question 1: Are there any products that are in shortage (ordered amount is larger than stock level)?
 If so, how much more should we order to keep up with the orders?

-SQL Queries:
 SELECT
 	sr.name, sr.productsku, sr.total_ordered, p.stocklevel,
 	(sr.total_ordered - p.stocklevel) AS AmountNeeded